mseminatore/TeslaJS/README.md

     openChargePort - Opens the charge port
-    resetValetPin - Resets the valet mode pin remoteStart - Enables driving without the key fob present soc - Displays information on the current battery State of Charge (SOC) for the vehicle startCharge - Initiate a charging session
+    resetValetPin - Resets the valet mode pin remoteStart - Enables driving without the key fob present setChargeLimit - Set the battery charge limit to the given value soc - Displays information on the current battery State of Charge (SOC) for the vehicle startCharge - Initiate a charging session
     stopCharge - Terminate a charging session